izy66/ring/README.md

 ### MOV Attack

-The default parameter set (param/d224.param) is based on a curve over finite field of 224-bit characteristic with embedding degree 6, which should provide 64-bit security against MOV attack.
-Stronger parameters can be applied at the expense of performance, but it's yet to be tested for this implementation.
+The default parameter set (param/d224.param) is based on a curve over 224-bit prime characteristic finite field with embedding degree 6, which should provide 64-bit security against MOV attack.
+Stronger parameters can be applied at the expense of performance, but it's not yet tested for this implementation.